bensig/benobi-one-src/content/posts/actually-get-ord-to-index-bitcoin.md

 Once that is complete, you will have an executable `ord` in `$HOME/src/ord/target/release/ord`

-You can create a little `ord` executable by doing this:
+You can create a little `ord` executable by doing this to automatically enter the rpc-url and "RUST_LOG=debug" to every ord command:

 ```
 mkdir ~/bin